-In Minnesota, air quality (AQ) permits are required to operate certain existing air emission facilities and to begin construction on either new facilities or modifications to existing facilities.
+In Minnesota, air quality (AQ) operating permits are required for certain existing air emission facilities, and AQ construction permits may be required before beginning construction on either new facilities or modifications to existing facilities.
 Air quality permits contain a wide range of state and federal requirements to minimize the impact of the air emissions from these facilities on the environment.
-Some federal programs involve performance standards for specific types of units or processes within a facility.
+Some federal standards are for specific types of units or processes within a facility.
 Others have a wider scope and involve addressing the impact of newly constructed facilities, or modifications to existing facilities, on ambient air quality.

 NOTE: The following information is not meant to be a tool to determine applicable federal and state regulations for a specific situation.
 The method of choice should always be a thorough review of the state and federal rules and regulations.